Axis powers: Denmark

 Denmark was occupied by Germany after April 1940 and never joined the Axis.
 On 31 May 1939, Denmark and Germany signed a treaty of non-aggression, which did not contain any military obligations for either party.
 On April 9, Germany attacked Scandinavia, and the speed of the German invasion of Denmark prevented King Christian X and the Danish government from going into exile.
 They had to accept "protection by the Reich" and the stationing of German forces in exchange for nominal independence.
 Denmark coordinated its foreign policy with Germany, extending diplomatic recognition to Axis collaborator and puppet regimes, and breaking diplomatic relations with the Allied governments-in-exile.
 Denmark broke diplomatic relations with the Soviet Union and signed the Anti-Comintern Pact in 1941.
 However the United States and Britain ignored Denmark and worked with Henrik Kauffmann Denmark's ambassador in the US when it came to dealings about using Iceland, Greenland, and the Danish merchant fleet against Germany.

 In 1941 Danish Nazis set up the Frikorps Danmark.
 Thousands of volunteers fought and many died as part of the German Army on the Eastern Front.
 Denmark sold agricultural and industrial products to Germany and made loans for armaments and fortifications.
 The German presence in Denmark included the construction of part of the Atlantic Wall fortifications which Denmark paid for and was never reimbursed.

 The Danish protectorate government lasted until 29 August 1943, when the cabinet resigned after the regularly scheduled and largely free election concluding the Folketing's current term.
 The Germans imposed martial law following Operation Safari, and Danish collaboration continued on an administrative level, with the Danish bureaucracy functioning under German command.
 The Royal Danish Navy scuttled 32 of its larger ships; Germany seized 64 ships and later raised and refitted 15 of the sunken vessels.
 13 warships escaped to Sweden and formed a Danish naval flotilla in exile.
 Sweden allowed formation of a Danish military brigade in exile; it did not see combat.
 The Danish resistance movement was active in sabotage and issuing underground newspapers and blacklists of collaborators.

 Finland

-Although Finland never signed the Tripartite Pact, it fought against the Soviet Union alongside Germany in the 1941-44 Continuation War, during which the official position of the wartime Finnish government was that Finland was a co-belligerent of the Germans whom they described as "brothers-in-arms".
+Although Finland never signed the Tripartite Pact, it fought against the Soviet Union alongside Germany in the 1941–44 Continuation War, during which the official position of the wartime Finnish government was that Finland was a co-belligerent of the Germans whom they described as "brothers-in-arms".
 Finland did sign the revived Anti-Comintern Pact of November 1941.
 Finland signed a peace treaty with the Allied powers in 1947 which described Finland as having been "an ally of Hitlerite Germany" during the continuation war.
 As such, Finland was the only democracy to join the Axis.
 Finland's relative independence from Germany put it in the most advantageous position of all the minor Axis powers.
+Finland was unusual in the Axis in its relative lack of participation in the Holocaust, and its lack of a fascist regime.